CCU hosts 20th anniversary Edwards College Gala to raise funds for scholarship opportunities

 Event sponsorship levels include Gold, which is $10,000, Bronze, which is $7,500, and Teal, which is $5,000.

-For more information on the Gala, how to purchase a ticker and how you can become a sponsor, visit their website here.
+For more information on the gala, how to purchase a ticket and how you can become a sponsor, visit their website here.